 Many employers pay their employees over the award rates as a way to attract and retain quality staff.

 However, just because someone has signed a contract with over-award rates, it doesn’t mean they are award free.
-Their minimum award conditions still apply even if you pay
+Their minimum award conditions still apply even if you pay over the award rates.

 If your over-award rate incorporates any rolled-up entitlements such as leave loading, you need to clearly spell this out in their contract to reduce confusion and potential claims down the track.

 The bottom line is that any over-award contracts must leave the employee better off overall than if they just were paid their entitlements under the award and National Employment Standards.